docsifyjs/docsify/docs/deploy.md

 1. Login to your [Netlify](https://www.netlify.com/) account.
 2. In the [dashboard](https://app.netlify.com/) page, click **New site from Git**.
-3. Choose a repository where you store your docs, leave the **Build Command** area blank, fill in the Publish directory area with the directory of your `index.html`, for example it should be docs if you populated it at `docs/index.html`.
+3. Choose a repository where you store your docs, leave the **Build Command** area blank, fill in the Publish directory area with the directory of your document file, for example it should be docs if you populated it at `docs`.

 ### HTML5 router